| Info >> Actor The Actor - Tom Baker

 man who brought the Fourth Doctor to life!
 Very dedicated to the character,

+so much so that he basically lived the role.
 "I began to get into the part and then the part began to get into

 me...
 I was the Doctor and the Doctor was me... for more than six years